Lincoln Park and Milwaukee River Channels Sediment Projects

 This area includes the east oxbow of the Milwaukee River and the main stem of the Milwaukee River from oxbows downstream to the Estabrook Park Dam (areas shaded in green).
 The east oxbow area is not known to contain significant deposits of PCB contaminated sediments.
 The Milwaukee River downstream from the oxbows has some discrete deposits containing PCBs over a one–mile stretch of river.
 Additionally, the fixed crest spillway contains several feet of sediment co–mingled with woody debris.
 Limited sampling within the spillway indicates PCBs at the surface with concentrations of about 40 mg/kg.

 EPA is characterizing the sediments in the Phase II area under the Great Lakes Legacy Act.
-This sampling is 100% funded by EPA and took place over the winter/spring of 2010.
+This sampling is 100 percent funded by EPA and took place over the winter/spring of 2010.
 Sample results are in the remedial investigation document.

 Posters from February 15, 2011 public information open house